camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 ### Terraform prerequisites

 To manage the infrastructure for Camunda 8 on AWS using Terraform, we need to set up Terraform's backend to store the state file remotely in an S3 bucket.
 This ensures secure and persistent storage of the state file.

+If you are an advanced user, you may want to handle this part differently and use a different backend.
+The backend setup provided is an example for new users.

 #### 0. Set Up AWS authentication